nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 ## The Four Basic Questions

-The goal of reading actively for inspectional, analytical and syntopical reading is to constaly ask and try to answer the following four quetions:
+The goal of reading actively for inspectional, analytical and syntopical reading is to constantly ask and try to answer the following four questions:

 1. **What is the book about as a whole?** You must try to discover the leading theme of the book, and how the author develops this theme in an orderly way by subdividing it into its essential subordinate themes or topics.
 2. **What is being said in detail, and how?** You must try to discover the main ideas, assertions, and arguments that constitute the author’s particular message.